sonsus/Unleashing_TF/README.md

 - seems like generator makes rational image of spectrograms at a first glance
 - it starts getting worse and never getting back
 - failed even for training set fitting
+- changing D/G ratio of alternating, learning rate, changing trainingset splits ---> nothing succeeded
+- maybe spectrogram input badly preprocessed
+- need normalization but how to do that w/o losing info which would cause crucial deformation on retrieved sound quality